OUR COMMITMENT TO SAFETY

 Nuclear power plants create steam to turn the blades of a turbine to generate electricity.
-Nuclear plants use uranium fuel in a process called nuclear fission.
-The fission reaction generates heat to create steam.
+Nuclear power plants use uranium fuel in a process called nuclear fission to generate the heat to create the steam.

 Exposure to large amounts of radiation can be harmful to human health.
 However, given the nuclear industry’s strong commitment to safety, such exposures are extremely rare and unlikely.

-Many monitoring devices placed in and around the Duane Arnold Energy Center can detect very small amounts of radiation.
-Plant operators are alerted if radiation amounts increase above the naturally occurring background levels.
+Many monitoring devices placed in and around the Point Beach Nuclear Power Plant can detect very small amounts of radiation.
+Plant operators are alerted if radiation amounts increase above naturally occurring background levels.
 The operators then quickly notify state and county officials.

 What is radiation?

 Radiation is energy that is given off as a particle or wave.
-Radioactive elements are present naturally in small amounts throughout our environment.
-In the United States, natural sources, such as radon products, account for most of the radiation we are exposed to each year.
-Radiation also comes from medical tests such as X-rays, CT scans, and nuclear medicine studies.
+Radioactive elements are naturally occurring in small amounts throughout our environment.
+In the United States, natural sources, such as radon products, account for the majority of the radiation we are exposed to each year.
+Radiation also comes from medical tests such as X-rays, CT scans and nuclear medicine studies.
 Normal everyday items such as smoke detectors also emit small amounts of radiation.
 Less than one percent of the radiation to which people are exposed comes from nuclear power plants.